michalmoninec/mow_it/README.md

 -   After level completion, advancing is possible either by clicking next level button or pressing enter.
 -   Each unvisited cell adds score, when moving through visited cell, score is decreased.
 -   Multiplayer score has bonus for finishing level before your oponent.

+Tests should be taken with caution because they served as a way to learn and try to test different things.